 If you play contact sports like football, hockey, or rugby, you’re more likely to suffer a meniscus tear.
-At Denver Metro Orthopedics, P.C., Stephen Thon, MD, and John Schwappach, MD, have years of experience diagnosing and treating meniscus tears in teens and adults.
+At Denver Metro Orthopedics, P.C., John Schwappach, MD, has years of experience diagnosing and treating meniscus tears in teens and adults.
 To make an appointment at the practice in Englewood, Centennial, Lone Tree, or Aurora, Colorado, call the nearest office to speak with a team member or book online today.

 A meniscus tear is a knee injury that’s especially common in athletes.

 Each of your knees has two menisci, which are tough, C-shaped pieces of cartilage that provide a cushion between your shin and thigh bones.
 If you unexpectedly twist or rotate your knee while putting weight on it, a meniscus can tear, triggering a variety of uncomfortable symptoms.

 You might also experience popping or clicking sounds whenever you take a step or try to move your knee.

 Meniscus tears affect people of all ages and genders, but they’re especially common in athletes and other active individuals.
 That’s especially true for those who play contact sports like football or sports, including sudden stops and turns like soccer or tennis.